radude/rentry/README.md

 [Rentry.co](https://rentry.co) is markdown-powered paste/publishing service with preview, custom urls and editing.

 This repository contains a simple script that allows pasting and editing from command line interface.
+It also gives examples for accessing each endpoint programatically.

 ## Installation